Teamwork!

 by Tom Carskadon, INFP

-Sometimes folk wisdom is right on, but sometimes it’s so contradictory that it’s no help at all.
-Do “opposites attract,” or do “birds of a feather flock together?”
+Sometimes folk wisdom is right on, but sometimes its so contradictory that its no help at all.
+Do opposites attract, or do birds of a feather flock together?
 This is an important question not just in friendship, love, and marriage, but also in team building.

 A large body of research in psychology suggests that in general, we are most attracted to people who are fairly similar to us.
 Isabel Myers concluded that we tend to favor people similar in type to ourselves, more often marrying them, for instance; but that when it comes to team building, a well rounded mix of types is the most effective and desirable.